Otter Diet in Sheffield and the Peak District

 Identifying the drivers of otter movements and how these are linked to prey availability, seasonality or preference is vital to know how to improve habitats and access to food.
 Identifying otter prey species and mapping their locations will allow us to make efforts to improve prey connectivity with the aim of reducing the risks to otters whilst traveling, such as otter deaths by road traffic.

 We intend to investigate the frequency that our local otters feed on the invasive signal crayfish Pacifastacus leniusculus and whether there is any association with the presence of otter and crayfish.
-Our endangered native white-clawed crayfish Austropotamobius pallipes remains in only a few places in Sheffield and the Peak District due to wide-scale deaths caused by disease carried by signal crayfish.
+Our endangered native white-clawed crayfish Austropotamobius pallipes remains in only a few places in Sheffield and the Peak District due to wide-scale deaths caused by the disease carried by signal crayfish.

 The Peak District is one of few remaining regions in the UK, where one of our fastest declining mammals, the water vole Arvicola amphibius can still be regularly seen.
 Water voles are thought to be predated by the invasive American mink Neovison vison, which is present on most of our local rivers.
 We therefore also intend to investigate the diet of the American mink and the frequency at which we detect water vole in mink scat.